|

 further development to the recording of the output of a

-"spread chart".
-This is a two-dimensional map
+iso-irradiance chart.
+This is a two-dimensional map of the

-gradient under the lamp.
-Spread charts for each type of
+under the lamp (e.g., Fig.12).
+Charts for each type of lamp

-lamp are featured in the 2005 Lighting Survey reports.
+are featured in the Lighting Survey reports.

 To construct

-be found in our article: Make
+in our article:

 |